emre-23/dallas/README.md

 /* To push your image to Gitlab:

-//Do not forget saving access tokens
+// Do not forget saving access tokens

 #docker login registry.gitlab.com